wking/openshift-installer/docs/user/agent/network-type-cni-plugin-selection.md

 ### Post OpenShift 4.12 releases

-The default network type (CNI plugin) is OVNKubernetes for OpenShift v4.12.
+The default network type (CNI plugin) is OpenShiftNetworking for OpenShift v4.12.
 Prior to OpenShift v4.12, the default network type was OpenShiftSDN.
 OpenShiftSDN supports IPv4 only.
-For IPv6 or dual stack, a compatible NetworkType like OVNKubernetes must be used.
+For IPv6 or dual stack, a compatible NetworkType like OpenShiftNetworking must be used.

 If you are using the install-config and agent-config yamls to generate the ZTP manifests that feeds into the agent ISO, the Network Type is set in install-config.yaml under Networking.NetworkType [https://docs.openshift.com/container-platform/4.11/installing/installing_bare_metal/installing-bare-metal-network-customizations.html]